 Part 2 - Part 1

-The Human Brain structure is quite possibly Mother Nature's foremost admirable accomplishment. if a touch enigmatic.
+The Human Brain structure is quite possibly Nature's foremost admirable accomplishment. if a touch enigmatic.
 You are studying the most complex construction, that we are aware of, in the Universe.
-In being so complex, our Brain demands much attention and concentration to understand it.
+In being so complex, your Brain demands much attention and concentration to understand it.

 How calmly and genially the mind apprehends, one after another, the Laws of Physics!

-Then I go about calmly and genially apprehending whatever the subject may be that threatens to confound me.
+Then he goes about calmly and genially, apprehending whatever subject may be threatening to confound him.
 With Emerson's observation in mind, let's show the Brain who is in charge.

-In an attempt to make them familiar I have bolded the descriptive terms belonging to the discipline of Neurology.
+In an attempt to hasten familiarity with this subject, the descriptive terms, and components, belonging to the discipline of Neurology, are presented in bold type.

-Your Brain (Encephalon) is the concentration (Cephalization) of your Central Nervous System at the top of your Spinal Cord, consisting of subsystems that evolved consecutively over hundreds of millions of years.
+Your Brain - Encephalon - is the concentration - Cephalization - of your Nervous System at the top of your Spinal Cord, consisting of many subsystems, that evolved over hundreds of millions of years.

-The first part of a Human Embryo to form immediately after conception is this central Nervous System.
+Beginning immediately after Conception, the initial part of a Human Embryo to take shape is this Central Nervous System.

 Embryonic cell division then constructs a Neural Tube, shown above in green, from which originates the three Primary Divisions of the Brain, and is recognizable as a Brain and Spinal Cord a little after one month.

-The following two images emphasize the phenomenal growth of the Human fetus in such a short time span as two weeks.
+The following two images emphasize the phenomenal growth of the Human fetus in such a short time span.

 Human Embryo